t-mat/OpenUnityProject/README.md

 Usage
 -----

-Run copied version of `OpenUnityProject.cmd`.
+Run the copied version of `OpenUnityProject.cmd`.
-  - You can invoke it from Explorer or Command prompt.
+  - You can invoke it via Explorer, Command prompt or PowerShell.

 It will read `ProjectSettings/ProjectVersion.txt`, find appropriate version of `Unity.exe` and invoke it.
   - Or it reports an error.